-If you are getting an error saying “Java was Started but Returned Exit Code=13” during Eclipse installation, then here is fix for that.
+If you are getting an error saying “Java was Started but Returned Exit Code=13” during Eclipse installation, then there is a fix for that.
 Even I faced this problem during eclipse installation on my windows operating system.
-After searching on google I found that many of the users facing similar issue with Eclipse.
+After searching on google, I found that many of the users facing a similar issue with Eclipse.
 If you are one of them, then here is the solution for the error.

 Reasons for Java was Started but Returned Exit Code=13 Error:

 Before going to the solution, let us know why it is showing that error.
-If you know the problem behind this issue we can easily fix that error.
+If you know the problem with this issue, we can easily fix that error.

 Reason 2: Configuration mistake in Eclipse.ini file